Sales rep, Sales manager

 {{sender.first_name}}

-You can insert variables:
+You can insert field placeholders:

 By typing {{ directly into the subject or body